BeehiveNGO/Beehive/README.md

 ##Projects and Labs

 Beehive is organized around community project and [labs](https://github.com/BeehiveNGO/Beehive/wiki/Labs).
-Currently, Beehive members are building a [Humanitarian Data Exchange Server](https://github.com/BeehiveNGO/Beehive/wiki/Humanitarian-Exchange-Server) and the world's first open-data-driven humanitarian crowdfunding platform.
+Currently, Beehive members are principally working on building a [Humanitarian Data Exchange Server](https://github.com/BeehiveNGO/Beehive/wiki/Humanitarian-Exchange-Server) and using it to power the world's first open-data-driven humanitarian crowdfunding platform and an experimental bot using aid activity data to answer queries about how to support relief operations.

 This repository houses the following project folders: